bitrise-io/devcenter/docs/ios/code-signing.md

 The value you provide for these inputs will be passed to `xcodebuild` as `CODE_SIGN_IDENTITY` and `PROVISIONING_PROFILE`.

-**Now, the important bit, what can make your life much easier** (especially if you generate an iOS app with multiple, different code signing configuration (e.g. you want to generate both an Ad-Hoc and an App Store signed `ipa`)):
+**Now, the important bit: what can make your life much easier** (especially if you generate an iOS app with multiple, different code signing configuration (e.g. if you want to generate both an Ad-Hoc and an App Store signed `ipa`)):

-!!! note "Setting a specific Identity will make Xcode to ignore other search parameters!"
+!!! note "Setting a specific Identity will make Xcode ignore other search parameters!"
     If you set the Identity to `iPhone Distribution` Xcode will search for a matching Provisioning Profile which fulfills all the other criteria (team ID and bundle ID), while **if you provide the full ID of the Identity** like `iPhone Distribution: My Company`